Is a Tankless Water Heater the Best Solution?

 Advantages of Going Tankless

 For large families demanding a lot from their hot water system, it may struggle with delivering the volume needed.
-However, if less than 40 gallons of water are used in a day, a tankless system can provide significant energy savings of around 30%.
+A tankless system can provide significant energy savings of around 30% only using 40 or fewer gallons a day.
 The energy savings drop to approximately 12% when water demand reaches about 90 gallons a day.

 One way to get around dropping efficiency rates versus rising demand is to install a tankless water heater at every outlet, which can increase efficiency by as much as 50%.
 More units mean extra installation costs, but the energy savings will offset this.